 No, this is not true.
 The Marines have seldom been the first to fight.
 While it is a useful recruiting tool for the Marines, it doesn’t hold up under scrutiny.
 We researched the wars of the twentieth century, and here is what we found.

-World War One: The Marines contributed only one brigade to that war, and that brigade was attached to the Army’s 2nd Infantry Division.
-Their first fight took place a little more than a month after the Army’s first action.
+World War One: The Marines contributed only two brigades to that war.
+One brigade was attached to the Army’s 2nd Infantry Division.
+The other brigade was given support duties, basically doing guard duty in rear areas.
+The Marines first combat in World War One took place a little more than a month after the Army’s first combat.

 World War Two: The Marines were first to fight in the Pacific, but not in Europe.